rdzur/ncsu-workshop/README.md

 4. Point Cloud Colorization, and
 5. EPT Visualization

-These environments are described in the header material of the respective Jupyter Notebooks.
+This environment os described in the following getting started material `GettingStarted.pdf`.

 ## Citations